Artist Residencies in America's Parks

 rev. 3/21/05

-Links to sources of information outside of our web site are provided only as referrals for your further consideration.
-Please use due diligence in judging the quality of information contained in these and all other web sites.
+Links to sources of information outside our website are provided only as referrals for your further consideration.
+Please use due diligence in judging the quality of information contained in these and all other websites.
 Information from linked sources may be inaccurate or out of date.
-Traditional Fine Arts Organization, Inc. (TFAO) neither recommends or endorses these referenced organizations.
-Although TFAO includes links to other web sites, it takes no responsibility for the content or information contained on those other sites, nor exerts any editorial or other control over them.
-For more information on evaluating web pages see TFAO's General Resources section in Online Resources for Collectors and Students of Art History.
+We neither recommend or endorses these referenced organizations.
+Although we include links to other websites, we take no responsibility for the content or information contained on other sites, nor exert any editorial or other control over them.
+For more information on evaluating web pages see our General Resources section in Online Resources for Collectors and Students of Art History.

-Copyright 2005 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
+Copyright 2023 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
 All rights reserved.